Veronica peregrina L.

 Origin - Native to U.S.

-Other info. - This plant is very small and the flowers are inconspicuous
+Other info. - This plant is small and the flowers are inconspicuous

 and often overlooked.
 The flowers also wilt quickly when hit with hot direct sun.